romanornr/via-core-docs/architecture_overview.md

 - **Circuit Prover**: Generates circuit proofs using GPU acceleration
 - **Proof Compressor**: "Wraps" the generated proof for submission to L1

-### 3.3 Bridge System

-The Bridge System has been enhanced with new withdrawal processing capabilities and advanced transaction management:

-**Enhanced Features:**
-- **Bridge Withdrawal Inscriptions**: Support for bridge withdrawal inscription processing and validation
-- **Multi-Input Transaction Support**: Enhanced coordinator API for multiple inscription inputs per transaction
-- **UTXO Management**: Advanced UTXO sorting and selection algorithms with value-based ordering
-- **Transaction Validation**: Enhanced validation mechanisms for deposits and withdrawals

-**Components:**
-- **Deposit Processing**: L1→L2 transaction handling integrated with L1 Indexer system
-- **Withdrawal Processing**: L2→L1 transaction processing with inscription support and multi-input capabilities
-- **UTXO Manager**: Enhanced UTXO selection with descending value-based sorting for optimal transaction construction
-- **Transaction Builder**: Advanced transaction construction supporting multiple inputs and complex withdrawal scenarios

-### 3.4 Verifier Network
+### 3.3 Verifier Network

 The Verifier Network consists of multiple Verifier Nodes responsible for validating ZK proofs and ensuring the integrity of off-chain execution.
-The network has been enhanced with advanced multi-signature coordination capabilities.
+These nodes attest to the validity of L2 state transitions before batches are finalized and withdrawals are processed.

 Key responsibilities:
-- ZK proof verification and validation
+- ZK proof verification
 - Data availability verification on Celestia
 - Bitcoin Merkle proof validation
 - Transaction attestation via Bitcoin inscriptions
-- **Multi-Input Withdrawal Processing**: Enhanced withdrawal processing supporting multiple inscription inputs using MuSig2
+- Withdrawal processing using MuSig2
-- **Coordinator API Integration**: Advanced partial signature management per input with improved session handling
-- **Nonce Management**: Enhanced nonce handling for multiple inputs and complex transaction scenarios

-**Enhanced Coordinator API Features:**
-- Request timeout handling with 30-second timeout limits
-- Enhanced partial signature validation and verification
-- Advanced session management with better state tracking
-- Comprehensive error handling and diagnostic logging

 The Verifier Network follows a distributed architecture with one node acting as a Coordinator, responsible for managing signing sessions and coordinating the MuSig2 process for transaction signing.